horizon-research/ism-algorithm/README.md

 Assuming now you are in the FlowNet root directory, after you get FlowNet running successfully, copy the two scripts from `script/flownet` to their `./scripts` directory.

-And then, download the "[SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html)" dataset to a root directory and untar the dataset.
+And then, download the "[SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html)" dataset to the root directory, `flownet2`,  and untar the dataset.

 ```
   $ tar -xzvf monkaa_frames_cleanpass.tar